The world's largest website

 established the robot welds for Harley bike

-frames, he resisted the use of the pulsed mode and used spray
+frames, he resisted the use of the pulsed mode (at that time arc instability issues with the pulsed equip.) and turned to low spray

 transfer.
 Ed set 3 simple weld schedules for the more than 50